bosun-monitor/bosun/README.md

 Go Version:
   * We generally upgrade to the latest version Go within a day or two.
 So consider the correct version of Go always to be the latest stable release.

+Miniprofiler:
+ * Bosun includes [miniprofiler](https://github.com/MiniProfiler/go) in the web UI which can help with debugging.
+The key combination `ALT-P` will show miniprofiler.
+This allows you to see timings, as well as the raw queries sent to TSDBs.